neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 --------

 Let's put our knowledge into practice and start with a simple example.
-First we would like to log each access to methods within certain package.
+First we would like to log each access to methods within a certain package.
 The following code will just do that:

 *Example: Simple logging with aspects*::